Rethinking Debugging Through Output

 return (total_entropy / total_tokens) / MAX_ENTROPY * 100

 High OED indicates that each token is less predictable, carrying more information.
-Debugging's 47.2% OED means nearly half the output tokens are novel and context-specific, you can't template or pattern-match your way to a correct fix.
+Debugging's high OED means you can't template or pattern-match your way to a correct fix.
+Each debugging session requires generating novel solutions tailored to the specific bug.

 The Multiple Modalities of Debugging Output